Testing Membership for Timed Automata: Introduction

-The main result, theorem \ref{theo}, presents the analysis of the tester.
+The main result, theorem \ref{theo}, shows that Membership of timed words for automata with thick components is testable.
 First, lemma \ref{correct} guarantees that a word of the language of the timed automaton is accepted by the tester.
-To prove that an $\eps$-far timed word is rejected with constant probability, we construct a corrector for a connected component (lemmas 3 to 5) of the region automaton and extend it to a sequence $\Pi$.
-We then use the corrector (lemmas 6 and 7) to prove the main result.\\
+To prove that an $\eps$-far timed word is rejected with constant probability, we construct a corrector for a single component $C$ (lemmas 3 to 7) of the region automaton and prove the result, i.e. theorem \ref{theoc}, in this case.
+We extend it to a sequence $\Pi$ (lemmas 8 to 13) to prove the main result.\\

 In the second section, we fix our notations of timed automata and recall the definitions of thick and thin components.
 In the third section, we define the timed edit distance in the property testing context.
-In the fourth section, we define our membership tester and give its analysis.
+In the fourth section, we define our membership tester.
+In the fifth section we give its analysis and prove the main results.